GET YOUR PATIENTS STARTED WITH SUPPORT

 Actor Portrayals.

-• Download the Kyowa Kirin Cares CRYSVITA enrollment form, fill it out with your patient’s information, and fax it to 833-529-3299
+• Download the Kyowa Kirin Cares CRYSVITA enrollment form, fill it out and fax it to 833-552-3299

 • Upon receiving the completed enrollment form, Kyowa Kirin Cares will begin the benefits investigation (BI) process for the patient